Title: Lost In Translation.

 Milton Keynes Central Libraries.
 UK.
 2015

-Keywords:- artistic robots, confusion, meaning, uncertainty, intention, translation, art and robotics.
+Keywords:- artistic robots, confusion, meaning, uncertainty, intention, translation, AI, maching learning, art and robotics.

 At QUAD Derby at Our Friends Electric